Structural properties in the diffusion of the solar photovoltaic in Italy: individual people/householder vs firms: Acknowledgment

 \section{Acknowledgment}

 The paper constitutes the first result of the interdisciplinary and inter-institutional research group working within the research project funded by the Italian Ministry of University and Research under the title: ``Teorie e strumenti per la transizione ecologica: profili filosofici, matematici, etici e giuridici relativi alla sfida di sostenibilità del carbon budget / Theories and tools for the ecological transition: philosophical, mathematical, ethical and juridical profiles related to the sustainability challenge of the carbon budget'' (Prog.
 MUR-PRO3 2022-2024).
 The project gathers three research units, respectively based at the Scuola Normale Superiore, the Scuola Superiore Sant'Anna (coord.) and the University School for Advanced Studies - IUSS Pavia.
 This paper is the result of the shared work by Scuola Normale Superiore and Scuola Superiore Sant'Anna research units.
+S.M. acknowledges partial support by Italian Ministry of University and Research under the PRIN project Convergence and Stability of Reaction and Interaction Network Dynamics (ConStRAINeD) - 2022XRWY7W.

 It is a pleasure to thank GSE for providing us the data used in this work and, in particular, we thank Dr. Paolo Liberatore for his helpful clarifications.